 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

 Those of you who follow us know how much we love waterfalls.
-Iguazu, Niagara Falls, Semuc Champey… you name it, we’ve been there.
-Recently we explored Plitvice Lakes, and there was absolutely no question: we would also check out Krka National Park in Croatia.
-Not only did we have an awesome time, but we can also now provide in-depth advice having experienced both.
+We’ve been there: Iguazu, Niagara Falls, Semuc Champey… you name it.
+Recently, we explored Plitvice Lakes, and there was absolutely no question: We would also check out Krka National Park in Croatia.
+Not only did we have an awesome time, but we can now provide in-depth advice, having experienced both.

 While not a UNESCO world heritage site like Plitvice Lakes or Dubrovnik, the easy-to-reach sights at Krka are getting more than their fair share of tourists in summer.
 If you’d like to experience Krka National Park without crowds (and without a car), this post is for you.